 Sales of the Group's nickel ore are made through contractual arrangements with third parties.
 These ore supply agreements typically contain provisions requiring the Group to deliver nickel ore with certain specified characteristics, such as nickel content, iron content and moisture content.
 Failure to meet any of these specifications or other quality thresholds could result in economic penalties, including price adjustments, rejection of deliveries or termination of such agreements.
 In addition, the Group may not be able to deliver the agreed quantities of nickel ore to the Group's customers under the Group's agreements with them because of adverse weather, which could affect the Group's ability to mine the nickel ore or to load the Group's nickel ore onto barges and LCTs, equipment and machinery failures and operational difficulties, difficulties in acquiring essential machinery, equipment and spare parts or disputes with the Group's employees or contractors.
-If the Group is unable to supply the Group's customers with nickel ore in the agreed volume or with the agreed characteristics in the future, the Group's business, results of operations and financial condition would be adversely affected.
+If the Group is unable to supply the Group's business, results of operations and financial condition would be adversely affected.